devonfw-forge/devonfw4flutter-mts-app/README.md

 This project is part of a bachelor thesis written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at [Technical University Cologne](https://www.th-koeln.de/en/homepage_26.php).
 The work was executed in collaboration with [Capgemini Cologne](https://www.capgemini.com/us-en/).
 Capgemini’s [DevonFw open-source initiative](https://devonfw.com/index.html) maintains the [“My Thai Star”](https://github.com/devonfw/my-thai-star) application as a reference project for using a brought range of technologies in a large-scale context.
 Parts of that application where recreated using Flutter for this thesis.

 ## Purpose
-1. The thesis itself outlines the creation process of this repository, which designe decisions where made and why.
+1. The thesis itself outlines the creation process of this repository, which design decisions where made and why.
 The thesis is not yet published, but it will be linked as soon as it is.
 2. This repository is a fully documented, large-scale Flutter application.
-I did my best to document the reasons behind the designe decisions in-code as well, so you can already check that out if you want.
+I did my best to document the reasons behind the design decisions in-code as well, so you can already check that out if you want.

 ## Previous Related Work
 - A [guide](https://github.com/devonfw-forge/devonfw4flutter) on developing large-scale applications using Flutter.